scarimp/btc_lib/README.md

    3.2 In creating the bitcoin.conf file , use this tool (https://jlopp.github.io/bitcoin-core-config-generator/)

    3.3 Using transactions for control use also a blockexplorer on line ( https://live.blockcypher.com/.)

+   3.4 JQ tool to extract data from a json file (https://stedolan.github.io/jq/)

 4. A book  (from https://www.oreilly.com/) that begin with Elleptic Curve :